vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 ```

-Categorical Variables
+### Categorical Variables

-The decision tree can handle these variable with ease since they are treat just another variables that may group into a node according the splitting criteria in which case may split down to the leaf node.
+The decision tree can handle these variable with ease since they are treat just like another variables that may group into a node according the splitting criteria in which case it may split down to the leaf node.

 ### Random Forests

+Random forest is a model that comprise with large number of decision trees.
+It then take the averages of predictions from these decision trees, which are generated by randomly varying various parameters that specify what data is used to train the tree and other tree parameters.

+Random forest uses baggin with randomly choose subset of column making split in each decision tree.
 A baggin technique where the data was divide into subset then

 1. randomly pick a subset of the row of data
 2. train a model on that subset
 3. save the model then repeat from step 1 a few time
 4. This process will result in number of trained models them
 5. make prediction from these models then take the average of these prediction
-this is call bagging
-Random forest is baggin with randomly choose subset of column making split in each decision tree.
-In essence a random forest is a model that averages the predictions of a large number of decision trees, which are generated by randomly varying various parameters that specify what data is used to train the tree and other tree parameters.

 ### Create a Random forest

 ```
 def rf(xs, y, n_estimators=40, max_samples=200_000,
        max_features=0.5, min_samples_leaf=5, **kwargs):